andersfischernielsen/Traktor-Transition-Finder/README.md

 ***

 When a song is dropped into the app the best transitions from that song are displayed.
+The shortest optimal transition path from one song to another can also be found.

 The DJ can then pick a song from the list in Traktor.

 ![Screenshot](readme/readme.png)